Have you noticed black mould, marks and spots on ceilings, walls or near to the windows in your home?

 New Windows and Black Spots/Mould

-Did you know that windows installed to a “new build” property must have “trickle” vents (or similar) fitted?
+Did you know that windows installed to a “new build” property should have “trickle” vents (or similar) fitted?

 These vents aren’t big enough to adversely affect your heating bills, but they do help to remove moisture from the room.